 Note: a mother out on disability for six months could enjoy partial wage benefits during this time, but would lose job and health insurance protections after zero or twelve weeks per FMLA eligibility.

-Virginia paternity leave laws offer some fathers with unpaid job and health insurance protections, but even fewer income restoration opportunities, with different trigger reasons.
+2022 Virginia paternity leave laws offer some fathers job and health insurance protection that is unpaid, but even fewer income restoration opportunities, with different trigger reasons.

 Paternity leave in Virginia lasts from zero weeks to twelve weeks but never any longer.
 The reason is that dad cannot tap into disability to extend his time at home while caring for his wife or infant.